pip-services-samples/facade-sample-node/README.md

-# pip-samples-facade-node

-Sample of facade for tutorial on website http://pipservices.org
+# Sample Facade Microservice in Node.js

+This sample demonstrates how to develop a facade microservice in Node.js using [Pip.Services](http://github.com/pip-services/pip-services) toolkit.

+See the detailed description on our website [pipservices.org](http://pipservices.org)

+Happy microservice development!